jdlabelle/write-good-action/README.md

  ```

  ## Future Updates
- Add option to select a specific filetype, instead of defualting to both.
+ Add option to select a specific filetype, instead of defaulting to both.